Animals Used for Wool

 What You Can Do

-Goats, antelopes, alpaca and rabbits are also victims of the clothing industry, so please clear your closet of cashmere, mohair, angora and all other products stolen off animals’ backs.
+Goats, rabbits, antelopes, alpacas, and other animals are victims of the fashion industry, too, so please also steer clear of mohair, cashmere, angora, and all other fibres that are stolen off animals’ backs.

 - A sheep can recognise the faces of at least 50 other sheep and can remember 50 images for up to two years.